 MBU University is committed to self-control and the respect for self and others that enables all individuals to develop intellectually, spiritually, socially, emotionally and physically.
-Therefore, the University is committed to a community environment free of alcohol, illegal drugs, legal items intended to mimic the effects of illegal drugs or obtain a high, and misuse of legal drugs (Substances).
+Therefore, the University is committed to a community environment free of alcohol, drugs (legal and illegal), legal items intended to mimic the effects of illegal drugs or obtain a high, and misuse of legal drugs (Substances).